mvrahden/treasurer/README.md

 # API

-> Each method throws a String containing a message in case of false usage.
+> In case of false usage each method throws an Error containing a message.

 ## Read
 #### Method: `readFrom(path: String): Object`